SharvariMedhe/Career_Recommendation_System/README.md

-# Career_Recommendation_System

-This System was as an initiative for Abhyuday, IIT Bombay's Career Counselling Campaign

 # Content-Based Recommendation System
+This System was an initiative for Abhyuday, IIT Bombay's Career Counselling Campaign.
 This repository contains the code for a content-based recommendation system using Word2Vec embeddings and a hybrid K-NN and cosine similarity model.

 ## Overview